Cost of Treatments?

 What Are Your Cancellation Policies?

 A 24 hour cancellation notice is requested.
-No shows and no calls are charged at hourly rates, unless due to an emergency.
+No shows and no calls are typically charged, unless due to an emergency.